Craig-y-Nos Castle: Powell family

 The main building was built between 1841 and 1843 by Captain Rhys Davies Powell, to designs by Thomas Henry Wyatt.
 His younger son, his wife and younger daughter all predeceased him.
 Powell’s death in 1862 was followed by that of his eldest son in 1864 and his surviving daughter Sarah inherited the estate.
 After the death of her husband in 1875, the estate was sold.

 Morgan Morgan

 After the estate entered into the trust of the Chancery, it was bought by Morgan Morgan of Abercrave for £6,000 in 1876.
-Mr Morgan and his family, plus his son also called Morgan Morgan and his family, lived jointly in the castle for several years.
+Captain Morgan and his family, plus his son also called Morgan Morgan and his family, lived jointly in the castle for several years.
 The family cleared a large plantation of 80-year-old fir trees which stood between the castle and the quarries above, which were said to be home to a local population of red squirrels.